threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`add_box_container`**

-Add a box-shaped container shape to an object.
+Add a box container shape to an object.
 The object will send output data whenever other objects overlap with this volume.

 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>